-During fiscal 2021 and 2020, the Foundation made a contribution without donor restrictions to Fitchburg State University in the amount of \$266,000 each year to support the activities and further the mission of the University.
+During fiscal 2022 and 2021, the Foundation made contributions without donor restrictions to Fitchburg State University in the amount of \$326,000 and \$266,000 respectively to support the activities and further the mission of the University.
 The Foundation currently expects to make contributions without donor restrictions to the University in future years in amounts that shall be determined each year.

-As of June 30, 2021 and 2020, the Supporting Organization had miscellaneous accounts receivable totaling \$0 and \$21,195 from the Fitchburg State University, respectively, which are reflected as accounts receivable in the accompanying consolidated statement of financial position.
+As of June 30, 2022, and 2021, the Supporting Organization has miscellaneous accounts receivable totaling \$4.060 and \$0 from the Fitchburg State University, respectively, which is reflected as accounts receivable in the accompanying consolidated statements of financial position.

-As of June 30, 2021 and 2020, the Supporting Organization has miscellaneous payables in the amount of \$14,359 and \$16,194, respectively, to the Fitchburg State University, which are included in accounts payable, trade in the accompanying consolidated statement of financial position.
+As of June 30, 2022, and 2021, the Supporting Organization has miscellaneous payables in the amount of \$1,223, and \$14,359 respectively to the Fitchburg State University, which is included in accounts payable, trade in the accompanying consolidated statement of financial position.